 Trip Highlights

-- Float 35 miles of the Wild & Scenic Deschutes River from the comfort and safety of a drift boat
+- Float 35 miles of the Wild & Scenic Deschutes River

 - Wade and fly fish for wild “redside” rainbow trout